Pediatric Care

 But don’t be in a rush to jump to antibiotics.

-The American Academy of Pediatrics says that antibiotics may not always be necessary for children over age two with non-severe ear infections.
+The American Academy of Pediatrics says that antibiotics may not always be necessary for children with non-severe ear infections — and this applies to children as young as 6 months in some cases.
 These infections will often go away on their own.
 And, using antibiotics when they aren't needed can lead to antibiotic resistance.
 This could cause a nightmare scenario where the medications won't work when your kid really needs them.

 Instead of asking how you get rid of an ear infection ASAP, consider adopting a wait-and-see approach before using antibiotics.